Article

 Probability of a new account's video exceeding 10,000 views in its first week: 70% on TikTok versus below 20% on Reels.

-• Instagram Reels: 60% to 80% of the first test wave is directed to your existing followers.
+• Instagram Reels: 60% to 80% of the first test wave is directed at your existing followers.
 If they engage — the video moves to Explore.
 If they are inactive — the video dies locally

 • TikTok: 90% to 95% of traffic goes directly to the FYP (a new audience that does not know you).
 A tiny fraction goes to the Following page

-Ranking signals: what each platform values
+Ranking signals: what each algorithm actually measures

 Platform Dominant signal Strategic goal

-TikTok Completion rate and replays Keep users consuming content as long as possible in infinite scroll
+TikTok Completion rate and replays Keep users consuming content as long as possible

-Completion rate vs saves
+Completion rate vs saves: which moves which algorithm?

 Comparison point TikTok Instagram Reels

-Primary target audience 95% new audience (FYP) Existing followers first
+Primary target audience 95% new audience (FYP) Existing followers first (60–80%)

 Golden currency Replays and dwell time Saves and DM shares